Best Upright Exercise Bikes Under $1000

 Buyers’ Guide to Choose The Best Upright Bike Under $1000

-Now we’re going to state some of the individual components you should look at to make sure the bike you are interested in is right for you.
+Now we’re going to state some of the individual components you should look when buying an exercise bike to make sure the bike you are interested in is right for you.

 Type of Resistance: All of these resistance types are magnetic.
 However, you can also get 2 different magnetic resistances- one controlled manually and one controlled from the monitor.
 The stationary bikes under $1000 that come with computer controlled magnetic are better because they are the only ones that also come with preset-programs.